Automatically track search engine rankings with Rank Tracker

 Tips: 1.
 Set a date for comparison.
 Click to select which results you want your current ranks to be compared against — or even set a custom date for comparison.

 2. Schedule your ranking checks.
 Rank Tracker gives you an option of automating your ranking checks so that you don't have to run them manually each time.
-To set scheduled check-ups, go to Preferences > Scheduler, and click to create a new scheduled task.
+To set scheduled check-ups, go to Preferences > Scheduler and Alerts, and click to create a new scheduled task.

 Go through the steps, selecting the type of the task, the projects it will run for, and the task's time and regularity.